 CURRENT REQUIREMENTS PROPOSED REFORMS COMMENTS 3.2 Recording All Votes in Council Minutes A local government is only required to record which councillor voted for or against a motion in the minutes of that meeting if a request is made by an elected member at the time of the resolution during the meeting.
-To support the transparency of decision-making by councillors, it is proposed that the individual votes cast by all councillors for all council resolutions would be required to be published in the council minutes, and identify those for, against, on leave, absent or who left the chamber.
-Regulations would prescribe how votes are to be consistently minuted.
-3.3 Clearer Guidance for Meeting Items that n nay be Confidential The Act currently provides broad definitions of what type of matters may be discussed as a confidential item.
+The existing provision does not mandate transparency.
+1 3.3 Clearer Guidance for Meeting Items that may be Confidential The Act currently provides broad definitions of what type of matters may be discussed as a confidential item.
 There is limited potential for review of issues managed as confidential items under the current legislation. decision-making, it is considered that confidential meetings and confidential meeting items should only be used in limited, specific circumstances.
 3.4 Additional Online Registers Local governments are required to provide information to the community through annual reports, council minutes and the publication of information online.
 Consistent online publication of information can substitute for certain material in annual reports.
 It is proposed to require local governments to report specific information in online registers on the local government's website.
 Regulations would prescribe the information to be included.
 The following new registers, each updated quarterly, are proposed:

 CURRENT REQUIREMENTS PROPOSED REFORMS COMMENTS Consistency in online reporting across the sector will provide ratepayers with better information.
 These registers supplement the simplification of financial statements in Theme 6.
 Lease Register to capture information about the leases the local government is party to (either as lessor or lessee) Community Grants Register to outline all grants and funding provided by the local government Interests Disclosure Register which collates all disclosures made by elected members about their interests related to matters considered by council Applicant Contribution Register accounting for funds collected from applicant contributions, such as cash-in-lieu for public open space and car parking Contracts Register that discloses all contracts above \$100,000.
-It is a requirement of the Local Government Act 1995 that CEO performance reviews are conducted annually.
+3.5 Chief Executive Officer Key Performance Indicators (KPIs) be Published It is a requirement of the Local Government Act 1995 that CEO performance reviews are conducted annually.
 The Model Standards for CEO recruitment and selection, performance review and termination require that a local government must review the performance of the CEO against contractual performance criteria.
-Additional performance criteria can be used for performance review by agreement between both parties. ' ,
+Additional performance criteria can be used for performance review by agreement between both parties.
+To provide for minimum transparency, it is proposed to mandate that the KPIs agreed as performance metrics for CEOs: Be published in council meeting minutes as soon as they are agreed prior to (before the start of the annual period) The KPIs and the results be published in the minutes of the performance review meeting (at the end of the period) The CEO has a right to provide written comments to be published alongside the KPIs and results to provide context as may be appropriate (for instance, the impact of events in that year that may have influenced the results against KPIs).